tglauch/pyVPRM/README.md

 <img width="100%" alt="github_logo 001" src="https://github.com/user-attachments/assets/1628353c-802d-4644-8dbc-0a327a72ab24" />
 </figure>

-pyVRPM is a data-driven model to estimate the carbon flux between the atmosphere and the terrestrial biosphere using multi-spectral satellite observations.
-A description of the model is published in Geoscientific Model Development (GMD) https://gmd.copernicus.org/articles/18/4713/2025/.
+pyVRPM -- and it's extension pyVPRNN - are data-driven model to estimate the carbon flux between the atmosphere and the terrestrial biosphere using multi-spectral satellite observations.
+A description of the VPRM model is published in Geoscientific Model Development (GMD) https://gmd.copernicus.org/articles/18/4713/2025/.
+A description of pyVPRNN is following soon.
 If you use this package for you scientific work please cite as follows

 ```
 Glauch, T., Marshall, J., Gerbig, C., Botía, S., Gałkowski, M., Vardag, S. N., & Butz, A. (2025). pyVPRM: A next-generation vegetation photosynthesis and respiration model for the post-MODIS era.
 Geoscientific Model Development, 18(14), 4713–4742. https://doi.org/10.5194/gmd-18-4713-2025